fizamusthafa/fizamusthafa/README.md

 **Solution Engineer @ Microsoft**

 I enjoy building AI apps and agents across the Microsoft stack.
-From low code with the Power Platform and Pro Code on Azure - I enjoy building all over.

 ## 🔧 What I Work With